giacoletti/sportshoes_client/README.md

 ### `yarn cypress`

 Runs the app with [Cypress](https://www.cypress.io/), the next generation front end testing tool built for the modern web.
 We address the key pain points developers and QA engineers face when testing modern applications.

+## Development notes

+- I had to cut the first and second slide of the slideshow/carousel to make it flush at the bottom.
+An alternative would have been squeezing the height to make them flush, but it would have distorted the images.
+- I was not able to retrieve the right Google Font from the .psd file provided.
+I have 'Krita' on my Linux computer, which is an open-source graphics editor kinda like Photoshop, but I'm not very familiar with it.
+As a result I've choosen Google Fonts that were a close match.